 E – Inclusion Style

-The instructor designs a variety of drills or tasks that have multiple levels of difficulty.
+The instructor designs various drills or tasks with multiple levels of difficulty.
 The students then decide which difficulty level they want to attempt based on their ability level.
 The style caters to individual needs as students can increase the difficulty when they feel ready or decrease it if they find it too hard.

 F – Guided Discovery